On this page

 - Receipt Notice (a related form) is issued after submission.

-- Leads to an interview or hearing to assess the asylum claim.
+- May lead to an interview or hearing to assess eligibility.

 Who uses it